 Key Points

-Non-compaction cardiomyopathies are genetic cardiac disorders that cause heart failure, arrhythmias, heart blocks, and thromboembolic disease.
+Non-compaction cardiomyopathy is a genetic cardiac disorder that causes heart failure, arrhythmias, heart blocks, and thromboembolic disease.

 Diagnosis is based on clinical factors, arrhythmias, cardiac imaging, and genetic testing.